-Not many people would recognize a Pika if they saw one.
-It looks like a mix between a rabbit and a mouse and has the most adorable squeaky call.
+If you've ever spotted a Pika consider yourself lucky because they won't be around for much longer.
+Not many people would recognize one if they saw it.
+Resembling a mix between a rabbit and a mouse it has the most adorable squeaky call.

-Doing my research, I found that not much has been done to save this creature from extinction.
 As temps rise in the alpine region from global warming, the Pika have difficulty keeping cool.
-Their warm fur coats intended for cold, now feel like wearing a heavy wool sweater you can't throw off.
+Their warm fur coats intended for cold, now feel like wearing a heavy Patagonia down sweater you can't seem to escape.

 Shaye Wolf, Ph.D.